sagar-biswas1/hotel_mania/README.md

 - Make your changes and commit them (git commit -m 'Add some feature').
 - Push to the branch (git push origin feature-branch).
 - Open a Pull Request.

+### Initially this project is deployed to the vercel
+## Deployment guide
+- Add vercel token as VERCEL_TOKEN in github ation secret.
+- Add vercel team name as VERCEL_TEAM in github ation secret.
+- Add  env of your services in github ation secret followed by workflows yml files.

+You just push or marge to main branch services will be automatically deployed .

+[note: This project is under continuous development]